 Cost per acquisition (CPA)

-Better engagement rate means loyal users and that leads to more referrals and word-of-mouth, bringing down the cost per acquisition.
+A better engagement rate means loyal users and that leads to more referrals and word-of-mouth, bringing down the cost per acquisition.
 This is simply calculated by dividing the amount you have spent on acquiring users, by the total spend.

 Lifetime value (LTV)